captainzero93/sd-webui-bubble-prompter/README.md

-# Bubble Prompter Extension for Stable Diffusion WebUI
+# BETA - Bubble Prompter Extension for Stable Diffusion WebUI

 This extension adds a Bubble Prompter functionality to the AUTOMATIC1111 Stable Diffusion web UI.